wso2/docs-is/en/docs/setup/configuring-a-jdbc-user-store.md

 <td>This is to indicate whether to cache the role list of a user.
 (Default: true)<br />
 <br />
 Possible values:<br />
-false: Set it to false if the user roles are changed by external means and those changes should be instantly reflected in the Carbon instance.</td>
+false: Set it to false if the user roles are changed by external means, and those changes should be instantly reflected in the Carbon instance.</td>
 </tr>
 <tr class="odd">
 <td>CaseInsensitiveUsername</td>